 I have sought to collect all the information available on the advantages of teaching cursive-first over manuscript-first.
 Read Samuel L. Blumenfeld’s article, How Should We Teach Handwriting?
 Cursive First, Print Later, which I have augmented with information from numerous other scholarly sources.

 My Alpha-Phonics Cursive program was designed to go with Samuel Blumenfeld’s Alpha-Phonics.
 It follows a phonetic sequence.
-The details on stroke production are more detailed than my Shortcut to Cursive and can be used to help with the teaching of that program.

 See my Blend Phonics Handwriting Sheets near the end of the Blend Phonics Supplements page.

 Pen Grip Videos: Proper pen grip is exceedingly important.
 It should NEVER be overlooked, but monitored continual so the children develop the proper grip from the very start before difficult-to-break poor habits are established.
 Here are two YouTube Clips on Proper Grip, Proper Grip 2.
 It is impossible for a child to make progress until a correct grip is established.
 Here is another excellent, very detailed, and highly convincing presentation Proper Grip 3.
 Some times kids can teach better than adults: Proper Grip 4.
 Here is an excellent animated grip video: Proper Grip 5.

 Poetic Reflections on a quote

 “In primary school classrooms there is no need to teach handwriting formally.”